Ryouh/Feats-Revisited/Feats.md

 Thanks to extensive practice with the crossbow, you gain the following benefits:

-You ignore the loading property of crossbows with which you are proficient.
+* You ignore the loading property of crossbows with which you are pro cient.
-Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
+* Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
-When you use the Attack action and attack with a one- handed weapon, you can use a bonus action to attack with a hand crossbow you are holding.
+* When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a hand crossbow you are holding.

 ### Defensive Duelist

 **Prerequisite:** Level 3, Dexterity 13 or higher or the Dueling fighting style.

 When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss

 #### Elemental Adept